-What kind of a house or an apartment do you live in?
+Do you live in a house or an apartment in South Korea, or in your own country?
 How many rooms does it have?
 How would you describe each room?
 Better yet, do you know how to name and describe each of the rooms in Korean yet?

-Today we will learn how to say kitchen in Korean.
+Today we will learn how to say “kitchen” in Korean.
 Now, we are not psychics, we don’t know exactly what your kitchen looks like!
-However, what we can do is to help you getting started describing the kitchen in your home.
-Perhaps even kitchen’s in other people’s homes, or restaurants!
-Let’s get learning!
+However, what we can do is to help you get started describing the kitchen in your home.
+Perhaps even kitchens in other people’s homes, or restaurants!

 ‘Kitchen’ in Korean